How to Clean Silverware With Household Items

 - Wipe the items dry with a clean microfiber cloth.

 How to Clean Silver with Baking SodaBaking soda is often lauded for its ability to neutralize odors.
-Well, it also does a pretty good job of cleaning silverware.
 You’ll need:

 - Baking soda